 The Library uses this information to diagnose and solve problems with its services and to identify and resolve problems with computer security.
 Raw log files are normally maintained for 90 days for security purposes.
 (Two exceptions are arXiv and Project Euclid, which retain complete log files permanently.)
 For some sites, an aggregated abstract of the data is prepared each night that anonymizes session data so that searches cannot be linked to specific IP addresses or network IDs.
 This data is then used to analyze and improve system features.

-For more information on web privacy, see CIT’s Privacy Tips for the Web.
+For more information on web privacy, see CIT’s Security and Policy Page.